Spill Management

 Goals

-Zero spill
+Zero Spill

 Management Approach

-As part of Safety, Security, Health and Environment (SSHE) commitment, zero spill is one of SSHE Target Zero in Company’s annual SSHE KPIs.
-To achieve the target, PTTEP focuses on effective incident prevention and management where potential spill scenarios are assessed for responses preparation.
-The Spill Management Plan are crucial in defining the company’s organizational structure and their roles and responsibilities, response strategy, encompassing documentation, and resources required for effective spill management.
+As part of Safety, Security, Health and Environment (SSHE) commitment, zero spill is one of SSHE Target Zero and has been established as one of the Company’s annual SSHE KPIs.
+To achieve the target, PTTEP identifies and assesses potential spill scenarios that may arise from its operations and maintains preparedness in accordance with the Spill Management Plan.
+The plan establishes an effective organizational structure for spill response and management, while ensuring that relevant documentation, equipment, and resources are appropriately prepared and maintained to support effective spill response.

 Tier 1